ThiDurante/Weather/README.md

 You can clone the repository, use **npm i** and after installation **npm start** to visualize locally.

+This app is supposed to be running on PC monitors, NOT suited for mobile.

 Reviews and suggestions are always welcome 😁

 ### Thank you.